google/WebFundamentals/src/content/en/fundamentals/web-app-manifest/index.md

 icons for the browser to use.
 These icons are used in places like the home screen, app launcher, task switcher, splash screen, etc.

-`icons` is an array of image objects, each object should include the `src`, a `sizes` property, and the `type` of image.
+`icons` is an array of image objects.
+Each object should include the `src`, a `sizes` property, and the `type` of image.

     "icons": [